-On dualities of the digital
+On dualities of the digital dream(s)

-It's in the nature of Western man to think it's his task to redeem the world from its imperfection.
+Build, Break, Broadcast September - December 2010 It's in the nature of Western man to think it's his task to redeem the world from its imperfection.
 For a great deal that means from his own shortcomings.
 Some think that, with modern technology, we've created the perfect ally in this ambitious crusade, whilst others are convinced that we've hubristically given birth to a golem of unprecedented proportions.
 To define what this technology contains is almost impossible.
 Its application is interwoven in, and interweaves a huge variety of fields, making it untenable to think about it as one consistent entity.
 Talking about modern technology therefor requires a specific focus that could, at best, be metaphoric or serve as a springboard to make an analysis of a larger whole.
 Digital media is to be considered only a tiny particle in the shiny set of high-tech gears, but even within this defined field the biggest outlines of a general positivist and negativist vision on technology shimmer through.
 At the extreme ends of both we find respectively a utopian and a dystopian point of view, propagated by a handful of thinkers whose thoughts are in a constant state of mutual consideration and criticism.
 Utopian or dystopian is how they label each other, not themselves ofcourse.
 While accusing the other of blindness and being unreal, they regard their own ideas rather as optimistic or skeptic.
 They wage a battle over envisioning the future, using the present and the past as their only available weapons.
 Where are we headed?
-Which of its harbingers can we perceive today?
+What foundations do we build upon?
+Which harbingers can we perceive today?
 In the constellation of utopia and dystopia, it's all about providing desire and fear with a face.